 - the relationship of psychiatric symptoms with neurocognition or dermatoglyphics,

 - the relationship of mood/personality with psychophysiological measures, and

 - the relationship of psychiatric symptoms with stress.

 Cognitive Neuroscience Focus

 Assistant Professor Chua’s research examines the neural and cognitive underpinnings of memory and metamemory (knowledge of one's own memory).
-Her research has used multiple methods (functional magnetic resonance imaging, eye tracking), paradigms (feeling-of-knowing, confidence ratings) and populations (younger adults, older adults, Alzheimer’s Disease patients) to understand how we know what we know.
-She addresses this major question by determining which brain regions support metacognitive thinking, and what kinds of information we use to make judgments about our own memory.
+Her research has used multiple methods (functional magnetic resonance imaging, transcranial direct current stimulation, eye tracking, and psychophysiology) and paradigms (item memory, source memory, associative memory, judgments-of-learning, feeling-of-knowing, confidence ratings) to understand memory and how we know what we know.
+She addresses this major question by determining which brain regions support memory and metacognitive thinking, and what kinds of information we use to make judgments about our own memory.

 Under Chua's mentorship, students might investigate:

 - cognitive and neural factors that contribute to confidence-accuracy dissociations in memory using fMRI

 - how brain stimulation influences subjective and objective aspects of memory